-What do you mean by a niche?
+What do you mean by a niche and what is the importance of micro-nice in a business?
 How exactly the concept of a niche further breaks down into micro-niches?
 What if you ask, do micro niches actually exist, or they are mere theories, not being relevant in the market world?

 No sooner does the topic of niches arrive than these questions start flooding your mind.
 As one may say, she is well aware of her area of expertise, knows her passion absolute straight, and has already set some goals to achieve.
 But, she is not sure which goal needs to be reached first.
 How to begin right away?

 Understanding the basics of a micro-niche.